jeffminlin/vmcnet/README.md

 ## branch info

-this branch is to experiment with the ansatz (Gil wrote on the background).
-The main catch there is to use the reduce mean for the row and reduce mean for the column in the two electron stream.
-The effect is similar to that in the second ansatz.
-The changes mainly happen in the `core.py` and `equivariance.py`.
+this branch is to experiment with the ansatz (Lin wrote on the note).
+The main catch is that Lin's ansatz is to make the two electron stream more expressive and put the transformer layer in the two electron stream.
+In some sense, the two electron stream there is inexplicitly added.
 # vmcnet
 Flexible, general-purpose VMC framework, built on [JAX](https://github.com/google/jax).